Sinomor/dotfiles/README.md

 <br>

 8*.
-If you need working media slider (player widget) in browser, install the 'plasma-browser-integration' package.
-Next, install 'plasma integration' extension in your browser
+If you need working media slider (player widget) in browser, install the `plasma-browser-integration` package.
+Next, install `plasma integration` extension in your browser and uncheck `Enhanced Media Control` in extension settings

 </details>